nicolashernandez/PyRATA/README.md

 * implementation of quantifier +
 * lexer and parser as classes
 * regex operation match
+* rename package, file, module, class, variable names
+* improve the log experience by displaying parsed lextoken from the grammar, the grammar/pattern step, and the data token with length, Line Number and Position (based on http://www.dabeaz.com/ply/ply.html#ply_nn33)
+* rename global step grammar -> patternStep and local into localstep (quantifiedStep is ambiguous since it is the name of the production just before expression)

 ## TODO
+* move the code for testing the validity of a patternstep into the quantifier production rule and non in expression
+* in pyrata_parser log if p.lexer.globalgrammarstepPosition < p.lexer.grammarsize: should works with string length since we cannot know a priori the size because of complex class

+* fix global step count based on works on split(' ') when class constraints with multiple constraints
 * fix use test_match_inside_sequence_at_least_one_including_negation_on_atomic_constraint and test_match_inside_sequence_at_least_one_including_negation_in_class_constraint
+* when a quantifier step is not valid, the parsing should be aborted wo waiting for expression parsing
 * class atomic with non atomic contraint should be prefered to not step : partofclassconstraint -> NOT classconstraint more than step -> NOT step (to remove the latter)
 * implzmznr optional quantifier: see quantifiedstep : step (or other) to restart the parser
 * implement tests in particular search then firstall (be careful for lexpos...)